dennisrazumovsky/precizer/README.md

 The database has been vacuumed
 </sub>

-Let's repeat the same example but without _--ignore_ option to add three previously ignored files:
+Let's repeat the same example but without the _--ignore_ option to add three previously ignored files:

 ```sh
 precizer --update tests/examples/diffs